akrytus/parachute/Azure ARM Templates/All/README.md

    - Inventory and Change Tracking using Automation accounts is not available
         *  Deploying Log Analytics and the Automation Account into WestUS2 is a viable workaround
         *  Location of the resources reporting to Log Analytics is irrelevant and has no impact

-# Getting Started
-1. Choose your deployment type (All or individual resources)
-    - All will deploy all the resources at once
-    - All [custom] will deploy typical bundles of resources at once
-    - Deploy [resource] will deploy individual resources
-2. Copy the code

-# Build and Deploy
-1. Open "Deploy a custom deployment" from the Azure Portal
-2. Click "Build your own template in the editor"
-3. Paste the code over existing code
-4. Click "Save"
-5. Fill out the form including {Subscription} and {Resource Group}
-6. Click "Review + Create" (Wait for verification)
-7. Click "Create"

 # Contribute
 If you notice that there are errors or you have suggestions please submit them to akrytus@parachutetechs.com